 The first stage is understanding the task and designing the appropriate research and analysis solution.
 This stage is often conducted free of charge resulting in a proposed design and estimated project cost.

 The second stage is the research fieldwork and data analysis.
 We have a range of experts across all relevant disciplines who will undertake the work and deliver the highest quality research results and marketing implications.
 Results you can rely on.

 The third stage is implementation and/or experimentation.
 Using the research results we work with you to validate the conclusions and implications where required and/or help you design the most appropriate implementation.
 We very much encourage the monitoring of the implementation, constructing post-investment reviews and squeezing all possible learnings from the in-market experiences.
-A great example of this was our work with a leading UK DIY store when they introduced mezzanine floors into their large warehouse-style stores.
-We analysed the rates of take-up and types of customers using the upper floors and heped fine-tune the ranging to maximise the overall performance of the stores, adding a further 10% to the sales gains achieved.
+A great example of this was our work with a leading UK DIY retailer when they introduced mezzanine floors into their large warehouse-style stores.
+We analysed the rates of take-up and types of customers using the upper floors and helped fine-tune the ranging to maximise the overall performance of the stores, adding a further 10% to the sales gains achieved.